GitHubChuanYu/Project3_BehavioralCloning/README.md

 As suggested in the class, if the model is overfitting, several tactics can be used to deal with that.
 I tried collecting more data and further augmenting the data instead of using dropout and using fewer convolution or fully connected layers.
 The reason is I don't want to loose critical and low probability data with large steering during dropout or using less convolution layers for driving through corners autonomously.
 So I tried collecting some additonal data including drving in opposite direction, smooth corner driving in both directions, and some recovery driving from off road back to track.
 Also I have applied data augentation method like flipping images and steering measurements, and using additional data from left and right cameras.

-Eventually with more useful data collected, the trained model output can used to drive the vehicle autonomously in simulator and following the track pretty well!
+Eventually with more useful data collected, the trained model output can be used to drive the vehicle autonomously in simulator and following the track pretty well!

 #### 2. Final Model Architecture